 Documents to those countries with which Finland has no agreement are transmitted by the courts to the Finnish Ministry for Foreign Affairs, which forwards them for service abroad to the relevant authority.

 vi Enforcement of foreign judgments

 Enforcement of foreign judgments in Finland can only be done by virtue of binding legislation or international treaties.

-Within the European Union, civil judgments are directly enforceable in accordance with Brussels I Regulation (EU) No. 1215/2012.
+Within the European Union, civil judgments are directly enforceable in accordance with Brussels I Regulation.
 Under Brussels I, judgments issued in other EU Member States may be enforced directly under the same conditions as national judgments without a separate declaration of enforceability by the district courts.
 The recast Brussels I Regulation became fully applicable on 10 January 2015.
-Any judgments following proceedings that were initiated prior to this date fall under the scope of the prior Brussels I Regulation (EC) No. 44/2001, which requires that a court in the state of enforcement first declares the judgment enforceable.
+Any judgments following proceedings that were initiated prior to this date fall under the scope of the previous Brussels I Regulation,3 which requires that a court in the state of enforcement first declares the judgment enforceable.

 In relation to Iceland, Norway and Switzerland, the Lugano Convention is applied.
 Under the Lugano Convention a judgment must be declared enforceable by a Finnish district court before it can be enforced.

 If there is no binding legislation or treaties governing the enforcement, it is in practice very difficult to obtain.
 This is the case with most judgments from outside of the European Union, including from the United States.